Portugal Travel Guide: Top Destinations & Essential Tips for Tourists

 Sintra – A Fairy-Tale Town

-Sintra, just outside Lisbon, is a magical town known for its castles and lush landscapes.
-Attractions include:
+Located just outside Lisbon, Sintra is a magical town renowned for its stunning castles and lush gardens, making it an ideal day trip from the capital.

 Madeira – The Island of Eternal Spring